Updated January 18th, 2022

 What data plans and pricing does T-Mobile Fiber offer?

-T-Mobile Fiber presently offers one option for Broadband Internet Access Service at a flat monthly rate, without long-term service contracts or early termination fees.
+T-Mobile Fiber presently offers two speed options for Broadband Internet Access Service, each at a flat monthly rate, without long-term service contracts or early termination fees.

 What speeds and performance can T-Mobile Fiber Broadband Internet Access Services customers expect?